-Activities Completed During Permit Year 3: The City continued to enforce the Non-Stormwater Discharge Ordinance adopted July 6, 2009.
+Activities Completed During Permit Year 4: The City continued to enforce the Non-Stormwater Discharge Ordinance adopted July 6, 2009.
 Considerable effort has been focused on improving the consistency of the reporting and documentation of illicit discharges after this was determined to be a deficiency in the City stormwater program during the April 8, 2015 DEP audit.
-Multiple trainings have focused on this aspect of the stormwater program.
-Those trainings are described in MCM 6.
-We have records of responding to 7 incidents in Permit Year 3.
-A table of these events is included in Appendix C. Additionally, Westbrook sent a letter to all interconnected MS4s informing the representatives how to respond to an illicit discharge that threatens the Westbrook MS4 system.
+We have records of responding to 12 incidents in Permit Year 4.
+A table of these events is included in Appendix C.